 Recently, I transferred 0.66 TB of images to Amazon Photos in just 26 hours.
 While that may sound like a trivial achievement, for me it was a huge relief.
 I now know my entire library is organized, backed up, and ready to access anytime.

-To showcase my work, I’ve also built an Adobe Portfolio where you can view my latest photography projects.
-Check out my Adobe Portfolio here.
+To showcase my work, I’ve also built an Adobe Portfolio where you can view my latest photography projects. see how I use Adobe Portfolio.

 Final Thoughts